Regulation of nicotine marketing: Philippines

-In the Philippines, tobacco advertising is still allowed, but is now limited to point-of-sale and sari-sari store advertising and promotions in other establishments like restaurants, bars and in select billiard halls.
+In the Philippines, tobacco advertising is still allowed but is now limited to point-of-sale and sari-sari store advertising and promotions in other establishments like restaurants, bars, and in select billiard halls.
 Websites that feature tobacco (like Marlboro) are only limited to smokers 18 years old and above, and minors are not allowed to visit the website.

 Until 30 June 2008, tobacco advertising was shown on television, radio, print media, movie theaters, billboards and even sponsoring events.
 Many cigarette brands were created and advertised and some are remembered for their jingles and slogans.
-Most of the advertisements aired on television have portrayed young males almost smoking with the filter tip already in the lips and ready for smoking by lighting up with a lighter, leading to concerns by parents over their children mimicking the actions shown in the aforementioned advertisements.
+Most of the advertisements aired on television have portrayed young males almost smoking with the filter tip already in the lips and ready for smoking by lighting up with a lighter, leading to concerns by parents over their children mimicking the actions shown in the advertisements above.

-However, when Republic Act 9211 or the "Act Regulating the Packaging, Use, Sale Distribution and Advertisements of Tobacco Products and for Other Purposes" was passed on 23 June 2003 by President Gloria Macapagal Arroyo, tobacco advertising became limited starting on 1 January 2007.
-Between 1 July 1993 and 30 June 2008, all tobacco advertising was required to display a health warning by the government indicating that "Cigarette smoking is dangerous to your health" (it is still continued for other areas not affected by the ban and on cigarette packaging prior to 3 March 2016, which was replaced by graphic health warnings).
-Television (including Philippine cable channels, whether broadcasting foreign or local content particularly during news and public affairs programs) and radio stations would not air tobacco advertising from 7 a.m. to 7 p.m. local time (before R.A.
-9211 was passed, it was from 7 a.m. to 5 p.m.), with similar restrictions also implemented in cinemas showing G, PG-13 and R-13 rated movies.
+However, when Republic Act 9211, or the "Act Regulating the Packaging, Use, Sale Distribution and Advertisements of Tobacco Products and for Other Purposes" was passed on 23 June 2003 by President Gloria Macapagal Arroyo, tobacco advertising became limited starting on 1 January 2007.
+Between 1 July 1993 and 30 June 2008, all tobacco advertising was required to display a health warning by the government indicating that "Cigarette smoking is dangerous to your health" (it is continued for other areas not affected by the ban and on cigarette packaging before 3 March 2016, which was replaced by graphic health warnings).
+Television (including Philippine cable channels, whether broadcasting foreign or local content, particularly during news and public affairs programs) and radio stations would not air tobacco advertising from 7 a.m. to 7 p.m. local time (before R.A.
+9211 was passed, it was from 7 a.m. to 5 p.m.), with similar restrictions also implemented in cinemas showing G, PG-13, and R-13 rated movies.
 Advertising tobacco in print media is now only permitted in material aimed at men 18 years old and above, mostly in men's magazines and newspapers.

 Because of the R.A.
 9211 being passed, there was a timescale on tobacco advertisements being banned.

 The R.A.
-9211 also restricts advertising on public vehicles like taxis, bus and even the Philippine National Railways, Manila Metro Rail Transit System (MRT) and the Manila Light Rail Transit System (LRT) (buses, MRT and the LRT are most common with wrap advertising) and also banned cartoon characters in tobacco advertising that might affect children (like Joe Camel, which was popular in the U.S. and in European countries before it was banned; it is still unclear if this cartoon character went into advertising in the Philippines before the R.A.
+9211 also restricts advertising on public vehicles like taxis, buses, and even the Philippine National Railways, Manila Metro Rail Transit System (MRT), and the Manila Light Rail Transit System (LRT) (buses, MRT and the LRT are most common with wrap advertising) and also banned cartoon characters in tobacco advertising that might affect children (like Joe Camel, which was popular in the U.S. and European countries before it was forbidden; it is still unclear if this cartoon character went into advertising in the Philippines before the R.A.
 9211 was passed).
-The law also prevents celebrities from endorsing tobacco products in advertising; prior to the R.A.
+The law also prevents celebrities from endorsing tobacco products in advertising; before the R.A.
 9211, actors Richard Gomez and the late Rudy Fernandez had promoted a cigarette brand.